AtlasAnalyticsLab/AtlasPatch/README.md

   - Set `WSI_ROOT`, `PATCH_OUTPUT` (same as SlideProcessor `--output`), `PATCH_ENCODER`, `MAG`, `PATCH_SIZE`, `BATCH_SIZE`.
   - Activate your TRIDENT env and set `PYTHONPATH` to the TRIDENT repo if needed.
   - Submit with `sbatch jobs/trident_features.slurm.sh`.

+## Feedback

+- Report problems via the [bug report template](https://github.com/AtlasAnalyticsLab/SlideProcessor/issues/new?template=bug_report.md) so we can reproduce and fix them quickly.
+- Suggest enhancements through the [feature request template](https://github.com/AtlasAnalyticsLab/SlideProcessor/issues/new?template=feature_request.md) with your use case and proposal.
+- When opening a PR, fill out the [pull request template](.github/pull_request_template.md) and run the listed checks (lint, format, type-check, tests).

 ## License